cero-absoluto/vozciudadana/docs/governance/README.md

 This folder contains governance and documentation-history records for Voice Protest.

 These documents do not describe the current operational reality of the platform.

-Instead, they document:

-- how public documentation evolved;
-- how audits were conducted;
-- what corrections were made;
-- why specific terminology and policy changes were adopted.
+Instead, they document how public documentation evolved, how audits were conducted, what corrections were made, and why specific decisions were taken.

-## Documents
+## Documents in this folder

-### Audit Trail
+### 4.-VoiceProtest_AuditTrail.docx

-A historical record of auditor-driven corrections to Voice Protest documentation.
+Historical record of auditor-driven corrections to Voice Protest documentation.
+Documents the evolution from early drafts through the external audit process to the current canonical v2.1.
+Covers terminology corrections, policy clarifications and the elevation of the foundational principle.

-The Audit Trail explains:

-- what earlier documents claimed;
-- what external audits identified as inaccurate, ambiguous or overstated;
-- how those issues were corrected;
-- how the Audit Alignment Framework evolved into the platform's canonical reference.
+### Security_Audit_Protest_Petition_Boundary.md
+Security audit of the backend admission rules that enforce the protest/petition boundary.
+Documents findings from a dual review (Sonnet 4.6 + Opus 4.8), the three vulnerabilities identified and resolved, the RLS fix applied in Supabase, and the remaining accepted limitation.
+Includes the SQL migration reference.

 ## Important

 Documents in this folder are governance history.
 They should not be cited as current descriptions of the platform.

-The authoritative description of Voice Protest is contained in the latest version of the Audit Alignment Framework stored in:
+The authoritative description of Voice Protest is contained in:

-`/docs/canonical`
+`/docs/canonical/3.-VoiceProtest_AuditAlignment_v2_1.docx`

 This folder exists to preserve transparency, traceability and institutional memory.